-In 2011 the San Jose Youth Shakespeare board met and agreed to establish an Education Fund that we could use to bring in visiting professionals to work with our young company.
+In 2011 the San Jose Youth Shakespeare board established an Education Fund that we could use to bring in visiting professionals to work with our young company.
 At the time, we did not anticipate how quickly this idea would come to fruition.

 Scott's influence on our organization was deeply felt from the first day.
 Everyone was impressed with his skill and insight as an actor and director—especially the parents of the cast members, many of whom thoroughly enjoyed watching him work with the kids on the interpretation and delivery of Shakespeare's verse.
 In fact, in Mr. Handy we have found a kindred spirit and a good soul who sincerely understands and appreciates what we are trying to do.
 He commented many times during his stay on how we have created not just a theatre company but a culture and a community around Shakespeare that he has rarely seen before in his professional career.
 It was an inspiring and exhilarating couple of weeks leading up to the show, and we think a little bit of Mr. Handy's brilliance shone through in the performances.